Galician Wine News Roundup

 The Ribeira do Ulla (“banks of the Ulla,” in Galician) subzone was the last to join the Rías Baixas Designation of Origin in 2000.
 It’s the largest subzone by surface area, and the only one that straddles the provinces of Pontevedra and A Coruña.
 Today Ribeira do Ulla produces around 10% of Rías Baixas’ albariño …

 Rías Baixas (REE-us BYE-shas) is known all over the world for being the home of Albariño: a crisp, saline, acidic white wine that pairs with everything that comes from the sea.
 But it’s not just Albariño, and it’s not just white wine.
 Rías Baixas has a lot to offer.
 Ready to learn more?
-Read on for …
+Read on for the …